SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 - To check code formatting, run `npm run lint`.
 - To fix code formatting, run `npm run lint:fix` and `npm run format`

-Don't forget to run `cd ..` to go back in the main directory.
+Don't forget to run `cd ..` to return to the root directory.

 ## SolarXR Protocol